Must I take the GRE (Graduate Record Examination) before I apply to the Rice MLS program?

 Can I skip a semester?

 Yes, but you must take at least two courses per academic year.
-Students who fail to take courses in two or more consecutive semester must submit a leave of absence request.
+Students who do not take courses in two or more consecutive semester must submit a leave of absence request.

 Will I be writing a Master’s thesis?